 Support for uPoD Use Case 1 (Network Triggered Reporting) requires that MTC devices support a power saving mechanism for which reachability can be based on either eDRX or PSM.
 The desired periodicity of reachability along with the expected rate of device triggering will be used to determine the method of reachability used.
 The use of eDRX based reachability is intended to target operational scenarios for which battery lifetimes can be extended beyond what would be possible using PSM based reachability.

+7.1.1 Paging Group Determination

+When sending a paging request to a BSS, the SGSN includes an indication of the eDRX cycle and IMSI associated with the target device thereby allowing the BSS to determine the next occurrence of the nominal paging group for that device within its eDRX cycle as follows:

+- N is the number of paging groups within a given eDRX cycle and is determined based on EXTENDED_DRX_MFRMS and PCH_BLKS_MFRM where:

+EXTENDED_DRX_MFRMS is the number of 51-multiframes per eDRX cycle determined as per Table 7.1-1 below.

+PCH_BLKS_MFRM is a legacy parameter and indicates the number of PCH blocks (i.e. the number of 4 bursts blocks) per 51-multiframe.
+For uPoD this value can range from 1 to 9.

+- The set of eDRX cycle lengths identified by Table 7.1-1 is selected such that each member of the set occurs an integral number of times within the full TDMA FN space.

+- N = PCH_BLKS_MFRM x EXTENDED_DRX_MFRMS.

+- Nominal paging block = mod (IMSI, N).

+Table 7.1-1.
+Set of eDRX Cycles Supported